YOUR GUIDE TO HISTORIC ALTON

 Features indoor pool, on-site restaurant and other amenities.

-The hotel offers numerous perks including: a complimentary full breakfast, an exercise facility, laundromat and an outdoor pool.
+The hotel offers numerous perks, including a complimentary full breakfast, an exercise facility, a laundromat, and an outdoor pool.

 TOP PLACES TO EAT IN ALTON

-One of the most popular items at this restaurant that has been in the same family for over 75 years is the fried chicken.
+One of the most popular items at this restaurant, which has been in the same family for over 75 years, is the fried chicken.
 The TALK-N-CHIC is a house secret, trademarked recipe that has been passed down through the generations.

 This unique diner showcases sweet treats hand-crafted by owner Ann Badasch, including up to 13 flavors of homemade pie every day.
-The pie list consists of 150 different flavors that rotate on a monthly basis
+The pie list consists of 150 different flavors that rotate monthly.

 Known as the original Pasta House in the region, Tony's has been satisfying customers in the metro area for over 60 years with their specialty pastas and famous Pepperloin Steaks.